ninjaaron/dirlog/README.rst

   $ pip install --user dirlog

-Alternatively, There is an AUR package.
+Alternatively, There is an AUR Arch Linux and derived distros.

 After that, run the the ``dirlog`` command, which will give you the function you need to get ``dirlog`` and ``cd`` to work together.